AI prompts

 Periphery cannot analyze Objective-C code since types may be dynamically typed.

-By default Periphery does not assume that declarations accessible by the Objective-C runtime are in use.
+By default, Periphery does not assume that declarations accessible by the Objective-C runtime are in use.
 If your project is a mix of Swift & Objective-C, you can enable this behavior with the `--retain-objc-accessible` option.
 Swift declarations that are accessible by the Objective-C runtime are those that are explicitly annotated with `@objc` or `@objcMembers`, and classes that inherit `NSObject` either directly or indirectly via another class.

 Alternatively, the `--retain-objc-annotated` can be used to only retain declarations that are explicitly annotated with `@objc` or `@objcMembers`.
-Types that inherit `NSObject` are not retained unless they have the explicit annotations.
-This option may uncover more unused code, but with the caveat that some of the results may be incorrect if the declaration is in fact used in Objective-C code.
+Types that inherit `NSObject` are not retained unless they have explicit annotations.
+This option may uncover more unused code, but with the caveat that some of the results may be incorrect if the declaration is used in Objective-C code.
 To resolve these incorrect results you must add an `@objc` annotation to the declaration.

 ### Codable

-Swift synthesizes additional code for `Codable` types that is not visible to Periphery, and can result in false positives for properties not directly referenced from non-synthesized code.
+Swift synthesizes additional code for `Codable` types that is not visible to Periphery and can result in false positives for properties not directly referenced from non-synthesized code.
 If your project contains many such types, you can retain all properties on `Codable` types with `--retain-codable-properties`.
 Alternatively, you can retain properties only on `Encodable` types with `--retain-encodable-properties`.

 If `Codable` conformance is declared by a protocol in an external module not scanned by Periphery, you can instruct Periphery to identify the protocols as `Codable` with `--external-codable-protocols "ExternalProtocol"`.